truchas/truchas-tpl/README.md

 ### Quick Start Guide
-The packages that can be built are HDF5, NetCDF, Exodus, HYPRE, Petaca, YAJL, Chaco, Chaparral, and Scorpio.
+The packages that can be built are HDF5, NetCDF, Exodus, HYPRE, Petaca, YAJL, Chaco, Chaparral, Scorpio, METIS, and Portage.
 Compressed tar files of their source distributions can be found in the `tarfiles` subdirectory.

 The basic procedure is simple (when it works).
 You create a build directory, run cmake from that directory, and then run make.
 What you choose for a build